MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

-3. ## Writing Scripts For some Questions Listed
+3. ## Writing SQL scripts to address various questions from the provided list.

 #### 1. What date range are we dealing with in this dataset?